hangsheng0625/TheTrendyClub/README.md

 - Product details with images, sizes, and add to cart
 - Shopping cart with quantity management
 - User authentication (login/register)
-- Place orders with address and payment method (COD, Stripe, Razorpay)
+- Place orders with address and payment method (COD, Stripe)
 - View and track order status
 - Responsive design with Tailwind CSS